laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     led l = led[7]

-        // Turn the LED off if throttle is below 80%, otherwise on l = 0
+        // Turn the LED off if pre-defined variable clicks is below 3, otherwise on l = 0
-        skip if throttle < 80
+        skip if clicks < 3
         l = 100

 However, care has to be taken with assignments to multiple LEDs: